-If you have a garden pond one of the biggest miracles of nature is likely to be happening in it right now.
-The frogs in the pond in our garden laid their eggs in February.
+If you have a wildlife-friendly garden pond one of the biggest miracles of nature is likely to be happening in it in early spring.
+The frogs lay their eggs in February.
 Each female will have laid somewhere in the region of 2,000 eggs in a ball of jelly.
 Many eggs die, turning opaque when they do, but the rest will take about two weeks to hatch.

 When tadpoles are first born they are little more than a mouth, gills and a tail.
 Inside their gut is the remainder of the jelly from their egg and this sustains them for the first few days of life.
 After about a week the tadpole will be strong enough to swim and search for food, which for the next few days of life, consists entirely of algae.